alexagoff/new-accession-ingest/README.md

 - create a config.py file using the template from config_example.txt, updating with your own information
+- you will need the pandas module, so if you haven't installed it already, you can by following the instructions here https://pandas.pydata.org/docs/getting_started/install.html
+- go onto UO vpn
+- run check_existing_accessions.py
+  - do : python check_existing_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with form.csv input, or without argument if path to form.csv is manually entered in check_existing_accessions.py (line 33).
-- run check_existing_accessions.py to output a csv of 'yes' or 'no's to check if accession(s) from form(s) already exist. this outputs a .csv in out/output_existing.csv
+  - output: one csv of 'yes' and one of 'no's if repositories connected to accession(s) already exist.
+Both sent to Alexa.
+Both in out folder.
 - run new_accessions.py, optionally enter "name".csv as an argument
-  (in this case, edit file inputcsv path, line 29). python3 new_accessions.py or python3 new_accessions.py input.csv
+  (in this case, edit file inputcsv path, line 33). python3 new_accessions.py or python3 new_accessions.py input.csv